vdev60/gitb_articles_with_images_test/README.md

 If an Article contains multiple images, only the first image should be displayed.

 ## Your Task
 You are the developer assigned to review the code that was created for this feature.
-There are many ways this code could be impproved.
+There are many ways this code could be improved.
 As you review the code, try to answer the following questions:

 - Does the code work?